 There is a lot that is uncertain right now and it is natural to feel anxious and worried.
-Concerns take energy, so do not put your energy on unnecessary things.
-Concentrate on the “here and now” and do what is needed right now.
+Concerns take energy, so try to concentrate on the “here and now” and do what is needed right now.
 You can keep a diary or journal to manage your emotions and keep your motivation up.
 If you are very worried, it may be good not to watch too much news.
 Instead, try to distract yourself and get positive emotions from pleasant things.
 For example, read a book, play a game, or watch a movie.
 Or perhaps it would help to talk with someone about your feelings and the situation.

 When you have finished your study-week, remember to take time off during the weekend as to reward and to rejuvenate yourself, for example by doing something you think is nice!